SpiritBreaker226/nfl-rushing/README.md

 From the 'frontend' directory

 - To run the frontend use the commend `yarn start`
+- To run the test use the commend `yarn test`
-- To run the test in watch mode use the commend `yarn test`
+- To run the test in watch mode use the commend `yarn test:watch`